-John Mc Alpine entered Blackrock 30 June 1862 as a result of picking up a piece of newspaper being blown along the road on which there was an advertisement published by Père Leman looking for vocations.
-He accepted this as a call from God; he was received with welcome by Père Leman.
+John Mc Alpine entered Blackrock College on 30th June 1862 as a result of picking up a piece of newspaper being blown along the road on which there was an advertisement published by Père Leman looking for vocations.
+He accepted this as a call from God: he was received with welcome by Père Leman.

-John McAlpine was Professed at Blackrock December 8th, 1864.
-He spent his life in serving with his Community.
+John McAlpine was professed at Blackrock on 8th December 1864.
+He spent his life in serving with his community.

 Bro.
 Francis Mc Alpine’s demise occurred on 31st October 1914 when he was aged seventy-four years.

 He is interred within Deansgrange cemetery in Monkstown, Dublin.

 It was noted at Bro.
 Francis Mc Alpine’s funeral that he with Fr.
 Ebenrecht (whom he had acted in concert for most of his life) both arrived at Blackrock in the same year of 1862 but they died within a few months of one another.

 Tribute from Fr.
 John T Murphy (a life-long friend) ‘likened him in his solidity, poverty and mortification, to the Irish monks of old.
 He never spent a halfpenny on himself, rose early in the morning and went fasting on his errands in order to be able to receive Holy Communion at some church later.
 He was totally devoid of self respect, even in his manner of dress.’
 He also stated that ‘Fr Leman saw in this young man fine material for a religious and treated him from the start with affection and confidence.’